karoly-hars/gpt2_episode_summary_generator/README.md

-# TV Show Episode Summary Generator
+# Generating TV show episode summaries with GPT-2

 With the code in this repo, it is possible to scrape IMDb and Wikipedia to acquire a large number of episode summaries for a TV show, and to use the data to train a GPT-2 model to generate similar summaries.
 Due to the lack of